microsoft/Qcodes/dataset.rst

     Many items in this spec have metadata associated with them.
     In all cases, we expect metadata to be represented as a dictionary with string keys.
-    While the values are arbitrary and up to the user, in many cases we expect metadata to be nested, string-keyed dictionaries with scalars (strings or numbers) as the final values.
+    While the values are arbitrary and up to the user, in many cases we expect metadata to be nested, string-keyed dictionaries with scalars (strings or numbers as the final values.
     In some cases, we specify particular keys or paths in the metadata that other QCoDeS components may rely on.

 Parameter
     A logically-single value input to or produced by a measurement.
     A parameter need not be a scalar, but can be an array or a tuple or an array of tuples, etc.
-    A DataSet parameter corresponds conceptually to a QCoDeS parameter, but does not have to be defined by or associated with a QCoDeS Parameter .
+    A DataSet parametr corresponds conceptually to a QCoDeS parameter, but does not have to be defined by or associated with a QCoDeS Parameter .
     Roughly, a parameter represents a column in a table of experimental data.

 Result